 The power to employ people in those areas not only gives companies a new source of talent, and employees a greater level of satisfaction, it also boosts the economies of rural areas and keeps cities from becoming as congested.

 Whether it’s for the company or the worker, forming virtual teams offers a powerful new model for modern business and lifestyle; a model that can save money, empower individuals, help the environment and transform communities.
-And because the transition to hiring a virtual workforce has not yet become the norm, it offers the boldest companies a potential competitive advantage.
+And because the transition to hiring a virtual workforce is likely to become the norm, it offers the boldest companies a potential competitive advantage.
 That’s a powerful idea that should hit close to home.